michaelrevlis/Self-Projects/README.md

 # Side-Projects
+- (in progress...)
+(2019)

+  This will be an app describing the life that my beloved and I have from day one to now; including 4 games with the use of CoreLocation, CoreMotion, some process on UIImageView, image recognization and lots of animations.
+It's a Swift project.

 - [1A2B](https://github.com/michaelrevlis/1A2B/blob/master/README.md) (2016)

   This is a small puzzle game written in Swift.
 My first app on App Store. :D